Paradise metro station

 Paradise metro station is located on the Blue Line of the Hyderabad Metro India.
 It is near the Osmania University PG College, Gymkhana Cricket ground, Paradise Fire station, Yatri Nivas, Paradise Restaurant, BSNL Office and Sunshine Hospital.

 History

 It was opened on 29 November 2017.
 In 2018, Paradise Metro stations was awarded the Indian Green Building Council's (IGBC) Green MRTS Platinum Award.

 The station

 Structure

 Paradise elevated metro station situated on the Blue Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.